sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 <img src="../assets/2018-03-16-K-Means-Clustering/pokemon_init_ggplot.jpeg" align="center" >

 How would the K-means Clustering algorithm be applicable to this relationship of two pokemon features?
 If we are doing an analysis of pokemon to classify, or group, the pokemon that have optimal speed _and_ defense, K-means Clustering can determine the grouping of these pokemon.
+We will choose an arbitrary k value of 4.
 Once the K-means Clustering algorithm is rendered to the plot, we obtain the following result:

 {% highlight r %}

+k <- 4
 pokemon_speed_defense <- pokemon[,c(11,8)]
 km.out <- kmeans(pokemon_speed_defense, centers = k, nstart = 20, iter.max = 50)

-ggplot(pokemon_speed_defense, aes(x = Defense, y = Speed, color = factor(Clusters)))
+ggplot(pokemon_speed_defense, aes(x = Speed, y = Defense, color = factor(km.out$cluster)))
 + geom_point() + labs(color = "Cluster") + ggtitle("Pokemon Species, Speed vs. Defense")

 {% endhighlight %}